metabase/metabase/docs/administration-guide/databases/bigquery.md

 ## Troubleshooting

-If you're having trouble, check out [Metabase's discussion forum](https://discourse.metabase.com/search?q=bigquery) to see if someone has had and resolved a similar issue.
+If you're having trouble with your BigQuery connection, check out [Metabase's discussion forum](https://discourse.metabase.com/search?q=bigquery) to see if someone has had and resolved a similar issue.